metaplex-foundation/developer-hub/src/pages/core-candy-machine/sugar/commands/guard.md

 sugar guard update
 ```

-To print the on-chain configuration of the Candy Machine guards, use the command:
+To print the onchain configuration of the Candy Machine guards, use the command:

 ```
 sugar guard show